Skip Ribbon Commands

 ORF Home > Environmental Protection > Mercury-Free Campaign

-NIH Mercury-Free Campaign
+NIH is Mercury-Free

 NIH-Wide Restrictions on Mercury

-The purchase, use, and disposal of mercury is regulated at NIH.
+The purchase, use, and disposal of mercury is regulated at the NIH.
 Employees must follow NIH Policy Manual 3033-Procurement, Use, and Disposal of Mercury and its Compounds.
 The purchase of mercury, mercury containing equipment, etc., require a written justification submitted to the Division of Environmental Protection for approval.

-This page was last updated on Mar 03, 2021
+This page was last updated on May 28, 2026